Stex/date_scopes/README.md

 Something like this already existed in various forms but I simply wanted to do my own thing instead.

-## TODO

-* create classmethods for injecting the functionality so we can specify the date field just once

 ## Installation

 Add this line to your application's Gemfile: